 I am a contractor.
-How do I register with WSCA-NASPO?
+How do I register with WSCA?

-WSCA-NASPO does not offer a vendor registration program.
-Each state has its own program.
-See WSCA-NASPO Current Opportunities and register with the lead state indicated there.
+WSCA does not offer a vendor registration program.
+Each WSCA state has its own program.
+See WSCA Current Opportunities and register with the lead state indicated there.

-Can contractors be added to existing WSCA-NASPO contracts?
+Can contractors be added to existing WSCA contracts?

-All governmental entities within a state are eligible to use WSCA-NASPO contracts, if the governmental entity has the legal authority to use their home state's contracts.
+All governmental entities within WSCA states are eligible to use WSCA contracts, if the governmental entity has the legal authority to use their home states' contracts.
+Non-WSCA states are generally able to use WSCA contracts if they have followed their own statutory process.
 If you are not sure about the legal status of an entity, check with Paul Stembler (contact information below).

-I have questions about the WSCA-NASPO organization or other things related to WSCA-NASPO contracts.
+I have questions about the WSCA organization or other things related to WSCA contracts.
 Who do I contact?